wz414-labs/sfx_vendor_e/README.md

 ### root-less support

 One of the major concerns with the docker guide is that everything runs as root - so with full permissions.
+One can say "who cares?" its a container .. but building does not require root and I don't like to give anything more permissions it needs to have - which becomes even more important when using this classic approach of building Android.

+As all stuff from the docker scripts have been adapted for root-less support there is nothing you need to do other then not starting a build as user root.
+There is one exception: If you build on older then Pie and you want to make use of java auto-detection and -switching.

-Using this approach instead let you use a normal user account when you set the following rule in sudoers.
-It is not required but will let you auto-change to the correct JAVA version during a build:
+Using this approach let you use a normal user account when you set the following rule in sudoers.
+Actually it is not required and more a convenient option.
+It will allow switching to the correct JAVA version during a build:

 `<YOURUSERNAME>      ALL=NOPASSWD: /usr/sbin/update-java-alternatives *`